PromptQuorumPromptQuorum

 Error 7: CUDA / ROCm Initialization Errors

-• "CUDA driver version is insufficient": update NVIDIA drivers.
+• "CUDA driver version insufficient": Update NVIDIA driver.
 The minimum for llama.cpp is CUDA 11.3 / driver 450.80.

-• "no kernel image is available for execution": your GPU architecture is not supported.
+• "No kernel image available for execution": Your GPU architecture is unsupported.
 GTX 900-series (Maxwell) and older are not supported by recent CUDA builds.

-• AMD ROCm "HSA_STATUS_ERROR_INVALID_ISA": set `HSA_OVERRIDE_GFX_VERSION=10.3.0` (for RX 6000) or `11.0.0` (for RX 7000) before starting Ollama.
+• AMD ROCm "HSA_STATUS_ERROR_INVALID_ISA": Set `HSA_OVERRIDE_GFX_VERSION=10.3.0` (for RX 6000) or `11.0.0` (for RX 7000) before starting Ollama.

-• Check CUDA version: run `nvcc --version` or `nvidia-smi | grep CUDA`.
+• Check CUDA version: Run `nvcc --version` or `nvidia-smi | grep CUDA`.

 Error 8: Garbled, Repetitive, or Nonsensical Output

-Error 9: "Address Already in Use" β€” Port Conflict
+Error 9: "Address Already in Use" -- Port Conflict

 bash